gmaggiotti/headline-automation-AI/README.md

 # headline_automation
-this project intended for automating the creation of headline articles using deep learning encode-decode architecture
+This is project intended for automating the creation of article headlines using deep learning encode-decode architecture